 2. Applicant Information

 Within this section, the applicant starts providing their information.
-They begin by providing their legal name, residential address, and contact information.
+They provide their legal name, residential address, and contact information.
 They can also specify the date they’re applying.

 3. Employment Position